Last chance to win dinner for 8 with Chris Motto; download 225 Magazine app to enter - [225]

+To enter, download the 225 Magazine app, available for iPhone, iPad or Android.
+And yes, you can enter every day.
+See our contest rules and regulations, and email [email protected] with any questions.

-Other app content includes First Looks inside brand-new restaurants; guides to restaurants and bars, including the annual Best of 225 Awards; interviews with community leaders; local musicians and artists to follow; local sports coverage, including our LSU football-themed Tiger Pride podcast; special offers to local restaurants, bars and other businesses—all delivered by push notifications on topics you choose.
+Plus, by downloading the 225 Magazine app, you’ll get access to push notifications about: First Looks inside brand-new restaurants; guides to restaurants and bars; interviews with community leaders; local musicians and artists to follow; local sports coverage; special offers to local restaurants, bars and other businesses.
+You can choose which push notifications you want to receive.

 There are no comments.
 Click to add your thoughts!